-Bonus point for every mile the box has travelled
+Fish box = 500 treasure points and a bonus point for every mile the box has travelled.

 There’s plenty of books and guides in our environmental activities room for you to refer to so you can make up your lists of things to look out for on a day’s treasure hunting.
 There’s nets, buckets, magnifying containers and finds trays to use and help you identify what you’ve found.
 Beach treasure hunts are one of those special activities that you can do together and which make your time on holiday together so special.